iyegbekosa/iyegbekosa/README.md

 - 👋 Hi, I’m @iyegbekosa
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning Djago framework
+- 👻 I’m a web🕸 developer
-- ⌘ I’m looking to collaborate on all kinds of projects built in python
+- ⌘ I’m looking to collaborate on all kinds of projects built in python and Django framework
-- 📫 How to reach me aikpitanyi.iyegbekosa@gmail.com
+- 📫 You can reach me through aikpitanyi.iyegbekosa@gmail.com

 <!---
 iyegbekosa/iyegbekosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.